 His short film Tuck me in (2014) is an internet hit, having been viewed more than 15 million times, and gathering more than 30 awards and 250 film festival selections.
-The rights for his short film El abogado (2016) have been acquired by HBO USA.
+The rights for his short films El abogado (2016) and Deep down (2019) have been acquired by HBO USA.
 At least two of his shorts have been plagiarized by the Indian filmmaking community.
 When asked, Ignacio describes the latter as the proudest achievement of his career so far.

 When he realized giving awards is as rewarding as getting them, he started serving as a jury member for a number of different festivals, including Filminute in 2015; Crominute, Underexposed and Meters in 2016; Short of the Year in 2018; and Free Speech in 2020.